up

 ENGR 1411 or ENGR 3511 or concurrent enrollment; CS 1313 or CS 1321 or CS 1323 or CS 1324 or concurrent enrollment; MATH 2423 or MATH 2924.

-RELIGIOUS HOLIDAYS:
+RELIGIOUS OBSERVANCES:

 It is the policy of the University to excuse absences of students that result from religious observances and to provide without penalty for the rescheduling of examinations and additional required classwork that may fall on religious holidays.
 It is the responsibility of the student to make alternate arrangements with the instructor at least one week prior to the actual date of the religious holiday.